graeme-lockley/llvm-cookbook/docs/closure.md

 Closures have always been a little mystical to me so this section is a little therapy for me to demystify something that is hugely useful and, in actual fact, not that crazy.

-The scenarios that I am focusing on is where a function is abel to access its surrounding scope as a higher-order function.
+The scenarios that I am focusing on is where a function is able to access its surrounding scope as a higher-order function.
 The technique explored in [Nested Scoping](./nested-scoping.md) requires that the function is not accessible out of the scope in which it is instantiated.
 This allows surrounding values to be accessed out of the runtime stack.
 When introducing higher-order functions the solution can not rely on the runtime stack as the stack, in all likelihood, would have been unwound.
 The surrounding values therefore need to be persisted in the heap.

 Let's start with a classic function - functional composition.